 Improved Eye Health

 Yellow squash contains beta-carotene, an antioxidant that your body can turn into vitamin A (19).
-Vitamin A is important for healthy vision because it regulates light receptors in the retina of your eye called melanin cells.
+Vitamin A is important for healthy vision because it regulates light receptors in the retina of your eye.
 It also keeps the mucus membranes around your eyes strong, so they’re better capable of fighting infections caused by bacteria and other pathogens (15).

 Improved Gut Health

-One cup of yellow squash contains about half the recommended daily intake for fiber.
-Fiber helps improve digestion, prevents constipation, and keeps cholesterol levels down at the same time (8).
+The fiber in yellow squash helps improve digestion, prevents constipation, and keeps cholesterol levels down at the same time (8).
 Thanks to its high water content, this veggie is also filling without causing any bloating or stomach discomfort.

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!